josues/time-deconstruction/README.md

 ### Algorithm 3:

-Less restricted form.
-The form gets an additional edge for each hour *(1-12)*.
-Points outside are the completed ten minutes of the current hour *(0-5)*.
+The Form is now less restricted.
+It gets an additional edge for each hour *(1-12)*.
+The points outside are the completed ten minutes of the current hour *(0-5)* from algorithm 1.
 New: The inner points represent every minute of the current ten minutes *(0-9)*.
-For Example 10:44 would be a form with 10 edges, 4 outer and 4 inner points.
+For example 10:44 would be a form with 10 edges, 4 outer and 4 inner points.
-Algorithm still not able to know the time by itself, edges and points have to be programmed for each possible constellation.
+The algorithm is still not able to know the time by itself, edges and points have to be programmed for each possible constellation.

 ### Result: